qiguming/qiguming.github.io/_posts/2019-08-08-write-a-new-post.md

 ## Pinned Posts

-You can pin one or more posts to the top of the home page, and the fixed posts are sorted in reverse order according to their release date.
+You can pin one[^1] or more posts to the top of the home page, and the fixed posts are sorted in reverse order according to their release date.
 Enable by:

+[^1]: text

 ```yaml
 ---